 When you are married, every topic should be open for discussion.
 There shouldn’t be anything that is too awkward or uncomfortable to share.
 By talking about the little things you will make it easier to talk about more important topics in the future.

 When two people are married and living together, there are bound to be bumps in the road.

 Some days you are going to feel like rainbows and butterflies float through your home when your partner is near.
 Other times, you’ll feel a headache coming on when your spouse is near.

 If you are feeling frustrated with your partner and are about to voice your complaint, pause for a moment.
 Practice the 24-hour rule.

 So she didn’t empty the dishwasher or he didn’t pick up his socks.
 Is it really the end of the world?
 Will it matter to you in 24-hours?
 If not, consider letting it go.

 9. Make physical contact

 No matter what tone your conversation is taking, physical contact is important.
 Low-intensity stimulation of the skin, such as touching a partner or stroking their arm, promotes the release of oxytocin.
-Not only does this love hormone promote bonding and empathy in romantic partners, it can also act as an anti-stress agent and promotes cooperative behavior.
+The love hormone promotes bonding and empathy in romantic partners, and it can also act as an anti-stress agent and promotes cooperative behavior.

 Communicating is how you talk about family and financial matters, problems and their solutions, and how you and your spouse make decisions.
 But, don’t forget that communicating should be fun, too.